cbh6/cbh-dev-notes/advanced-react.md

 - it's very tightly coupling our components with the specific contexts that it needs

 when:

-- If you know the app is going to be large, your probably want to use redux because the ecosystem is fleshed out and ir gives you so much more power and flexibility including all of the asynchronous event handling and the ability to reuse your components in a much better way
+- If you know the app is going to be large, your probably want to use redux because the ecosystem is fleshed out and it gives you so much more power and flexibility including all of the asynchronous event handling and the ability to reuse your components in a much better way

+## GraphQL

+- GraphQL is something for the backend
+- Is actually a server language that wraps around an existing db or server that you can make requests against in a different way from the way that we have been up until this point
+- Query: get some data
+- Mutation: want to modify data
+- The shape looks like the same as a json

+### Prisma

+- Is a layer between our db and our client application that allows us to make GraphQL requests

+### Apollo